Frequently Asked Questions:

 How do I join S2R?

-To join S2R you need to simply fill out our APPLICATION FORM.
+To join S2R you need to simply fill out our ONLINE APPLICATION FORM.
 The application form can be filled out by yourself, your GP, a Support Worker or a friend/relative.
-Once you have filled out the form it just needs to be sent back to us by email, fax or post and then we will get in touch with you via your preferred contact method choice.
+Once you have filled out the form and pressed send, it will be sent back to us by email and then we will get in touch with you via your preferred contact method choice.

-What if I cannot access the application form?
+What do I do if I cannot access the application form?

-If you are struggling to access the application form you can simply give us a call on 01484 539531 or come into the Packhorse Gallery or Create Space and pick one up.
+If you are struggling to access the application form simply give us a call on 01484 539531, email us at email@example.com or come into our Create Space building and pick one up.

 Are your services free of charge?